Bill Nelson (musician)

 William Nelson (born 18 December 1948) is an English singer, guitarist, songwriter, producer, painter, video artist, writer and experimental musician.
 He rose to prominence as the chief songwriter, vocalist and guitarist of the rock group Be-Bop Deluxe, which he formed in 1972.
 Nelson has been described as "one of the most underrated guitarists of the seventies art rock movement".
 In 2015, he was recognised with the Visionary award at the Progressive Music Awards.

-Early life and personal life
+Personal life

 Nelson was born in Wakefield in the West Riding of Yorkshire, to Jean and Walter Nelson.
-Walter Nelson was an alto saxophone player who led his own dance band, and Jean a member of a dance troupe when younger.
-Bill Nelson attended local schools in the Wakefield area and in the 1960s went to Wakefield College of Art.
+His father was an alto saxophone player, and his mother a dancer.
 Nelson's younger brother, Ian (1956–2006), collaborated on the Be-Bop Deluxe song "Ships in the Night" and formed the band Fiat Lux; he also played on the 1979 Red Noise album Sound-on-Sound and with the 2004 touring band Bill Nelson and the Lost Satellites.

-Nelson has three children, Julia (born 1970 with Bill’s first wife, Shirley) and Elle (born 1978) and Elliot (born 1981), both born with Bill’s second wife, Jan.
-Elle and Elliot played in their own band, Honeytone Cody, between the late 1990s and 2014.
-Some time around April 1995 Nelson married Emiko, who was previously married to Yellow Magic Orchestra drummer Yukihiro Takahashi.
+Nelson has been married three times and has three children.
+In 1995 Nelson married Emiko, who was previously married to Yellow Magic Orchestra drummer Yukihiro Takahashi.